HOW IT WORKS

 MOVING TO THE US

 Snap IPO boosts LA’s tech ecosystem with capital and talent that will shape Silicon Beach for years to come.
-Leading companies like Ring, Dollar Shave, Honest, Tinder and Riot Games, to next-generation transportation tech companies like Hyperloop One & SpaceX— point to the depth and breadth of LA’s still-growing tech industry.
+Leading companies like Ring, Dollar Shave, Honest, Tinder and Riot Games, to next-generation transportation tech companies like Hyperloop One & SpaceX— pointing the depth and breadth of LA’s still-growing tech industry.

 LA companies enjoy the proximity of Silicon Valley capital, with benefits of great (Israeli) weather, better lifestyle and lower costs (30-40% less than SF and NYC).